 Walmart, Citing Tax Cuts, Will Raise Starting Wages and Expand Benefits

-Walmart said it would increase its starting hourly wage to $11 from $9, and provide one-time cash bonuses of up to $1,000 to hourly workers, depending on how long they have been with the company.
+Walmart said it would increase its starting hourly wage to $11 from $9, and provide one-time cash bonuses of up $1,000 to hourly workers, depending on how long they had been with the company.
 The wage increase takes effect next month.

-Walmart also said it would expand its maternity and parental leave policies to give full-time hourly employees 10 weeks of maternity leave and six weeks of paid parental leave.
-Full-time hourly workers had received up to eight weeks of maternity leave at half-pay, and the company did not offer paid parental leave.
-The change will give full-time hourly workers at Walmart stores the same maternity and parental leave benefits as the company’s salaried employees.
+The company also said Thursday that it was expanding its maternity- and parental-leave policies to give full-time hourly employees 10 weeks of maternity leave and six weeks of paid parental leave.
+Those workers previously received up to eight weeks of maternity leave at half pay, and were not entitled to parental leave.
+The change will give full-time hourly workers at Walmart stores the same maternity- and parental-leave benefits as the company’s salaried employees.

 The changes in the leave policy are particularly expansive, putting shelf-stockers and cashiers on the same footing as many white-collar, college-educated workers across corporate America.